I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The former Mayor of Chicago, Richard Daley, tripped over this tongue a few times.
 He called a tandem bicycle a tantrum bicycle and Alcoholics Anonymous became Alcoholics Unanimous.
 And, he famously said “The police are not here to create disorder, they’re here to preserve disorder.”
 That’s not really a malapropism but it’s worth another outing.

-Former Texas Governor Rick Perry and now a member of the Cabinet brain trust that advises U.S. President Donald Trump is another malaprop deliverer.
+Former Texas Governor Rick Perry and later a member of the Cabinet brain trust that advised Donald Trump is another malaprop deliverer.
 He spoke of the states as the “lavatories of innovation and democracy.”

 Similar but not Quite the Same

 There’s another verbal tic that is related to malapropisms that causes embarrassment to sufferers.
 It’s called the “eggcorn” and Merriam-Webster tells us it is “a word or phrase that sounds like and is mistakenly used in a seemingly logical or plausible way for another word or phrase.”